9 Days Mount Kilimanjaro Northern Circuit

 Altitude gained: 781m

 A steady ascent and over the Saddle which sits between the peaks of Kibo and Mawenzi Peak.
-Continue Southwest to School Hut where you will be served an early dinner and then rest as you will begin just before midnight to start your summit attempt.
-Remember to prepare all your gear, including warm clothes, insulated water bottles, snacks, headlamp and camera before going to bed.
+Continue Southwest to School Hut where you will be served an early dinner and the rest as you will begin just before midnight to start your summit attempt.
+Remember to prepare all your gear, including warm clothes, insulated water bottles, snacks, headlamp, and camera before going to bed.

 DAY 8: SCHOOL HUT – SUMMIT: 5.9km /3.7mi | 6-8hrs | – MWEKA CAMP: 13km /8mi down | 5-6hrs | Glaciers, Snow Capped Summit